NiicoBANNED/Bot-Raid/README.md

 Copyright (c) 2021, NiicoBANNED
 All rights reserved.

+This bot was only made to learn Discord.js

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: